Voice2Evolve® logoVoice2Evolve®

 In line with European Data Protection Board (EDPB) guidance, Voice2Evolve conducts Transfer Impact Assessments (TIAs) prior to any international data transfer to evaluate the legal and practical safeguards in the destination country.
 These assessments include consideration of surveillance laws, access by public authorities, and redress mechanisms for Data Subjects.

 TIAs are documented as part of the vendor security assessment process maintained in Voice2Evolve's internal vendor register.
-Each US-based subprocessor has been assessed individually:
+Each relevant third-country transfer and each direct subprocessor with documented onward transfers has been assessed individually:

 Voice2Evolve also commits to periodically re-evaluate adequacy decisions and transfer mechanisms to ensure ongoing compliance with GDPR Article 46.
 Customers may request copies or summaries of relevant TIAs upon legitimate request.